Man sentenced to 25 years in prison, plus 10, for production of child pornography

 SAN ANTONIO — Armando Robledo Gonzales, 38 was sentenced to 25 years in federal prison on Monday for production of child pornography, according to an affidavit.

-In addition to the prison term, Gonzales will be placed under supervised release for a period of ten years, authorities said.
+In addition to the prison term, Gonzales will be placed under supervised release for a period of ten years after completing prison time, authorities said.

 Gonzales pleaded guilty to the production charge in Dec.
 2018.
 He admitted in court that as of May 2017, he used the internet to persuade a 13-year-old to send him pictures and videos.